raezhangg/metaphlan_taxa_summary/README.md

 # MetaPhlAn Taxa Summary Tool

-This tool summarizes the number of unique clade of each taxa from MetaPhlAn output files.
+This tool summarizes the number of unique clades of each taxa level from MetaPhlAn output files.

 ## Installation